-Former X Factor singer Amelia Lily will be the main attraction at a free concert at Custom House Square on Sunday 17 March, with a parade also taking place in the city centre.
+Former X Factor singer Amelia Lily is headlining a free concert at Custom House Square on Sunday 17 March, with a parade also taking place in the city centre.

 "The carnival and concert have become an important part of the city's annual celebrations and this year we have even more on offer as we welcome the first St Patrick's festival," he added.